 Awareness on Taxation:

-We are organizing yet another awareness program on 23rd of November 2014.
-Tax Attorney from Iowa Legal Aid will be presenting on issues related to taxation.
-The program is set to start from 9:30 AM at LSI building, 3200 University Avenue, Des Moines, Iowa 50311.
-For Flyer, click here.
+We organized yet another awareness program on 23rd of November 2014.
+Tax Attorney from Iowa Legal Aid presented on issues related to taxation.
+The program started from 10:00 AM and went on until 12:00 Noon.

 We hosted a cultural program on Saturday, the 18th of October 2014.
 The main purpose of this program was to showcase the cultural aspect of Bhutanese who have made Iowa home.
 Particularly, this program featured a host of songs and dances performed by artists from our community.
 The program, which started at 12:00 Noon was formally concluded at 3:00 PM, was held at Lincoln High School, 2600 SW 9th Street, Des Moines, IA.
 Click here to watch the highlights of this program.